Building a Threat Hunting Lab Using Elastic Stack and Vagrant - Part 1

 Elastic Cloud

 Our first step is to sign up to Elastic Cloud.
 We can sign up for a 14-day free trial without needing a credit card.
 Elastic Cloud works by provisioning cloud instances in a cloud vendor of your choice (GCP, AWS, and Azure) and a location of your choice and setting up the Elastic Stack for us.
-The cloud providers and locations to vary depending on availability (this probably applies solely to the trail tier) and I was only given the option of launching a deployment on GCP in the us-central1 region.
-Once selected, it may take a few minutes for our deployment to be provisioned.
-By default, it provides us with a number of instances including:
+The cloud providers and locations to vary depending on availability (this probably applies solely to the trail tier) and I was only given the option of launching a deployment on GCP in the us-central1

-• a master node
+- a master node

-• two data nodes
+- two data nodes

-• a Kibana node
+- a Kibana node

-• an integration server
+- an integration server

-• an Enterprise Search node
+- an Enterprise Search node

 When our Elastic Cloud deployment is ready, we then need to extract some settings, some of which will be needed in our Vagrant provisioning script.
 We need the following from our Elastic Cloud deployment:

-1. Elastic password
+- Elastic password

-2. Kibana URL
+- Kibana URL

-3. Fleet URL
+- Fleet URL

-4. Fleet Enrollment Token
+- Fleet Enrollment Token

 The Elastic password is the password we will use to login to the Kibana dashboard.
 To extract it, we login and then: Select our deployment -> Security -> Reset password.
 We should see something like this: